SerraKD/isla-art-academy/README.md

 At first, the hero image I picked was one color simple watercolor paint, but then I decided it was not striking enough and changed to the current image.
 I tried to set the heading on the image to specifically not to come on top of white strikes in the painting.

 - This section contains a heading and a background image of a colorful painting.

+- The heading on the image makes it clear that this page is about painting lessons.

 - The main goal of this section is to get the user's attention simply with the intriguing heading and image.